hesamedn/hesamedn.github.io/_pages/cv.md

 * Numerical simulation of 1 + 1 Dimension KPZ equation using Moving-Mesh method for discretization.
 * Numerical simulation of 1 + 1 Dimension KPZ equation using Finite-Difference method for discretization.
 * Numerical simulation of 1 + 1 Dimension Edwards-Wilkinson equation using Finite-Difference method for discretization.
 * Simulation Balestic Deposition.
 * Simulation Random Deposition with Surface Relaxation.
 * Generate a noise with arbitrary power spectral density.
+* Dynamics of disease spreading on the network following the SIS rule.
+* Simulation of the Ising model using the Metropolis algorithm.
+* Simulation 1D diffusion equation.
+* The Hodgkin–Huxley model
 **Bachelor Projects**:
 * The Monte-Carlo approach to the study of the integro-differential equations.
 ## Research Interests